anusthan12/Translator/README.md

 - Responsive
 - More than 97 languages avaliable
 - Voice modulation
-- copy direct to clipboard
+- Copy direct to clipboard
-- upto 500 words at one time
+- Upto 500 words at one time